Skip to main content

 Should You Book Lu Style (Anding Road)?

 Getting a table here takes effort.
 Lu Style on Anding Road holds both a Michelin star (2024) and a Black Pearl 1 Diamond (2025), and it sits in the Qihao Beijing East Tower — a Chaoyang address that draws a crowd that knows what it wants.
-Booking well in advance is not optional; treat this as a two-to-three-week minimum, and if your visit falls on a weekend, start earlier.
+Booking well in advance is not optional; treat this as a two-to-three-week minimum, if your visit falls on a weekend, start earlier.
 The question is whether the effort is worth it.
 For serious Shandong cooking in Beijing, the answer is yes.

 What Lu Style Actually Is

 This is not a restaurant trying to surface Shandong nostalgia through rustic presentation.
 The approach here is precise and ingredient-led: a chef from Shandong province who has built a menu around seafood shipped daily from Weihai port.
 That supply chain matters.
-Weihai, on the northeastern tip of the Shandong peninsula, is one of China's most productive coastal fisheries, and daily delivery to a Beijing kitchen is an operational commitment that shows up directly on the plate.
+Weihai, on the northeastern tip of the Shandong peninsula, is one of China's most productive coastal fisheries, daily delivery to a Beijing kitchen is an operational commitment that shows up directly on the plate.
 If you have eaten here before and want to know what to go back for, start with the seafood — it is the throughline of the menu and the clearest expression of what separates this kitchen from other fine-dining Chinese restaurants in the city.

 The Black Pearl award citation calls out the Laizhou Bay "penis fish" salad served on a bed of ice plant, described as crisp and tangy.
 The dish is an example of what this kitchen does with coastal ingredients that most Beijing restaurants would not source at all, let alone present at this level of polish.
 The donkey soup with Solomon's seal and black garlic is a different register entirely: slow-cooked for over ten hours, it delivers meaty sweetness and a gelatinous texture from the donkey hide.
-These are not crowd-pleasing crowd-pleasers , they are considered choices that reflect a kitchen cooking with genuine confidence in its own regional identity.
+These are not crowd-pleasing crowd-pleasers, they are considered choices that reflect a kitchen cooking with genuine confidence in its own regional identity.

 The space is described as traditionally elegant.
 For a restaurant sitting inside a modern commercial tower, that framing suggests considered interior decisions: materials and proportions that reference classical Chinese aesthetics rather than fighting against the address.
 If you are planning a meal here for a special occasion, the room is likely to hold up to that expectation.